 Group Project: Groups will consist of three to four students.
-Students will work as a team to create a recruiting presentation.
+First tudents will work as a team to create a recruiting presentation.
 The presentation will be geared toward the elementary student level for the purpose of recruiting students to join your elementary beginning strings program.
+Second semester students will be assigned a TBD topic.